ms-iot/content/en-US/Docs/InternetConnectionSharing.md

 1. **Start** and **Stop** shared access
 2. **Adapter configuration** to select the network adapters used in the ICS setup.
-3. **SoftAP settings** to set the SSID and password that devcies will use to conenct to the SoftAP that is exposed by the Windows IoT Core device.
+3. **SoftAP settings** to set the SSID and password that devices will use to connect to the SoftAP that is exposed by the Windows IoT Core device.
 4. **AllJoyn onboarding settings** can be enabled to use an AllJoyn application to connect the device to a Wi-Fi network.
 Through this capability the device can be onboarded later to a Wi-Fi network if no other form of configuration is availabe.